deongee/twitter_birdseed/README.md

 Open up twitter_birdseed.php with your text editor.
 Set the following variables accordingly.
 <pre><code>	$consumer_key = '';
 $consumer_secret = '';
 $user_token = '';
 $user_secret = '';
 </code></pre>

 ###Using the sample shortcode

-This plugin comes with a shortcode to test how the Tweet.js-Mod works.
+This plugin comes with a shortcode to test how the modified Tweet.js-Mod works.

-To try the shortcode and the Tweet.js-Mod, insert the following shortcode in the page content of WordPress.
+To try the shortcode and the modified version of Tweet.js-Mod, insert the following shortcode in the page content of WordPress.

 <pre><code>[birdseed]</code></pre>